 Tommy's Metabolic Antenatal Clinic

 The care provided in the clinic includes frequent check-ups of mothers and babies, as well as personalised advice about healthy eating.
-We also educate women attending about the risks involved in obese pregnancy.
+We also educate women about the risks involved in obese pregnancy.

 Read more about the Metabolic Antenatal Clinic